flueke/mvme/doc/sphinx/source/intro.rst

   mvme.
 If during a DAQ run the analysis system cannot keep up with the incoming data rate some buffers will not be passed on to the analysis.

-  The number of buffers not passed on is shown as *Buffers dropped* in the statistics area at the bottom of the main window.
+  The fraction of *processed buffers / total buffers* is called the *analysis efficiency* and is shown in the bottom status bar of the analysis window.
+  Hovering of the Efficiency number shows a tooltip with detailed buffer counts.

   When replaying from file *all* buffers are passed to the analysis.